ebrahim02-ag/skin-cancer-classifier/README.md

 The data used is from: https://www.kaggle.com/fanconic/skin-cancer-malignant-vs-benign The data was split into training, validation and testing.
-The folder data showcases how the data was organized.

 Train had 1080  benign images, and 897 malignant images.
 Val had 360 benign images, and 300 malignant images.